 - Recognize where ambiguity exists on drawing specifications and learn strategies for dealing with it

 Course Delivery Details

 - Class Duration (live): 1 Day (8 Hours), 8:00am – 4:00pm (EST)

 - Class Duration (online): 2x 3.5-hour sessions), 9:00am – 12:30pm (EST)

 - Course instructor: Charles A Gillis – Senior Consultant, Design Engineering

 - Prerequisites & Preparations: At least one Basic GD&T workshop/course is required as a prerequisite.
 It’s essential that individuals understand the underlying principles that the Basic course is focused on teaching.
 In addition, students should have at least 1 year of on-the-job experience applying and / or interpreting GD&T.

 - Modes of Teaching and Learning: Synchronous, instructor-led lecture/discussion, Individual work sessions, Group work sessions

-- Who Should Attend: CAD draftspersons, tool designers, technical inspectors, mechanical engineering technicians, machine shop and tool room supervisors.
-Design, manufacturing and project engineers, quality control personnel, engineering managers and supervisors will also find this workshop beneficial.
+- Who Should Attend: This GD&T training course is appropriate for design, manufacturing and project engineers, quality control personnel, engineering managers and supervisors.
+CAD draftspersons, tool designers, technical inspectors, mechanical engineering technicians, machine shop and tool room supervisors will also find the training beneficial.